calebv2/SCTool-Tracker/README.md

 ## Features

 - **Real-time Kill/Death Tracking**: Instantly see your combat events as they happen
-- **API Integration**: Send your kills to the SCTool API for statistics tracking
+- **API Integration**: Send your kills and deaths to the SCTool API for statistics tracking
 - **Ship Detection**: Automatically detects your current ship
-- **Sound Notifications**: Customizable audio alerts for kill events with volume control
+- **Sound Notifications**: Customizable audio alerts for kill and death events with independent volume controls
 - **Missing Kill Detection**: Rescan your log files to find previously undetected kills
 - **Game Mode Detection**: Automatically identifies Arena Commander, Persistent Universe, and other modes
 - **Session Statistics**: Real-time tracking of kills, deaths, K/D ratio, and session duration